 To see disciples of the Church working in the poorest of communities provides motivation and a vision for the realisation of a just world where the dignity of the human person is realised.

 The following are examples of immersion programs which have taken place or continue to take place:

-- The Catholic Schools Office under the leadership of the Director travel to Vietnam to see the work of the Catholic Church in a developing country;
+- The Catholic Schools Office under the leadership of the Director travel to Kenya to see the work of the Catholic Church in a developing country

 - St Clare’s, Taree - travel to PNG.

 Retreat and reflection days form part of the distinctive character of Catholic schools.
 They recognise the individuality and dignity of each student by fostering their unique potential and spirituality.
 These occasions are a call for deep reflection where prayer, liturgy and scripture are at the centre of the experience.